skydoves/AndroidRibbon/README.md

 ```

 ### create using Builder
-This is how to create `RibbonView` instance using `RibbonView.Builder` class.
+This is how to create `RibbonView`'s instance using `RibbonView.Builder` class.
 ```java
 new RibbonView.Builder(context)
       .setText("Android-Ribbon")